WHAT ARE THE NEEDS OF THE MODERN BODY?

 In addition to it's success in addressing chronic pain and accommodating injuries and other limitations, it works well for those in robust health.

 Classes are appropriate for athletes wanting to enhance their performance as well as yoga practitioners looking to move beyond blockages in their own practices.

 In Francisco’s home studio in Brazil, Olympic athletes and octogenarians with hip replacements have worked side-by-side in the same classes.
 Here in New Orleans, we are have been working with soccer players and other athletes along with older, sedentary folks with knee replacements and battling cancer.

-In the words of one student: “For me, the interesting thing about Kaiut yoga is that its devotees are not just über-athletes doing extreme exposes, but more an assortment of folks from all walks of life."
+In the words of one student: “For me, an appealing aspect of Kaiut Yoga is the maturity of the practitioners and that its devotees are not just über-athletes doing extreme exposes, but more an assortment of folks from all walks of life."

 In the end, the method is offered to provide any and all persons with relief from pain, greater vitality and an added boost on this journey through life.

 Due to a traumatic injury at 6 years old and the resulting ongoing pain, Francisco trained intensively in various healing arts, including chiropractic and polarity therapy, eventually finding his way to yoga.
 In-depth studies of various yoga methods and traditions provided answers he was looking for and sparked his ambitious development of yoga as a healing art.
 Continually refining his method and tirelessly teaching is his life's work.
 This video tells the story.

 Teaching internationally now, he introduced the Kaiut Yoga Method to Europe via Oxford University (England) where he’d been invited to speak at a world symposium on Movement: Brain, Body, Cognition.